´Vitamin´ B-17: Separating Myth From Reality

-Absolute rubbish is often talked.
+Frankly, when it comes to B-17, absolute rubbish is often talked.
 At CANCERactive (as with any commonly discussed ´alternative´ cancer therapy) we think it would be letting cancer patients down to either ignore B-17, or to laud it without some serious research evidence.
 We don´t promote, or endorse.
 We just provide information.
 You deserve an objective appraisal, using the correct facts.
 Because of recent ignorant comment we have spelled out our views a little more clearly - we have not seen any evidence in the last ten years that encourages us to change them:-

 Ignorance and bias

 A typically ignorant exchange happened on February 14th 2006, when the Daily Mail ran a headline ´Cancer Cures or Quackery?´ under which six alternative practitioners recommended ´alternative´ cancer cures (their words not mine) to a reporter posing as a cancer patient.
 To quote, ´One therapy was ´B-17 metabolic therapy or laetrile´ (sic).